topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

    *Scanning coordinates with the coordinates scanner.*

-If you have placed the coordinates in the rectangle and focussed the camera the coordinate will be recognized automatically and shown on the map, as in the example below:
+If you have placed the coordinates in the rectangle and focussed the camera the coordinates will be recognized automatically and shown on the map, as in the example below:

 .. figure:: ../_static/scanning-coordinates2.jpg
    :height: 760px